syncfusion-content/uwp-docs/uwp/Barcode/Symbology-Settings.md

 ### QRBarcode settings

-The QRBarcode settings has properties to modify the version, error correction level and Input mode of the QRBarcode.
+The QRBarcode settings have properties to modify the version, error correction level, and input mode of the QRBarcode.

 {% tabs %}